anroOfCode/linux-cc2520-driver/MANUAL.md

 	<tr>
 		<td>multiple</td>
 		<td>Address Info</td>
-		<td>Depending on the FCS bits, this will contain some variation of PAN-ID and short
+		<td>Depending on the FCF bits, this will contain some variation of PAN-ID and short
 			or extended addresses for the source and destination.</td>
 	</tr>
 	<tr>